rucio/rucio/doc/source/RSE_Expressions.rst

 ---------------

 A **RSE Expression** allows to select a set of RSEs to create replication rules.
-The RSE Expression consists of one or more **term**.
+The RSE Expression consists of one or more **terms**.
 A term can be a single RSE name or a condition over the RSE attributes.
 The RSE Expression Parser resolves each term to a set of RSEs.
-The resulting set for a term will be all those RSEs match the attribute or name.
+The resulting set of a term will be all those RSEs match the attribute or name.
 Terms can be connected by **operators** to form more complex expressions.
-We can write RSE expressions to address all Tier 2 sites, all the sites in certain cloud, all Tier 2 not in certain clouds, etc.
+For example, users can write RSE expressions to address all Tier 2 RSEs, all the RSEs in certain cloud, all Tier 2 RSEs not in certain clouds, etc.

 ^^^^^^^^^^^^^^^^^^^^^^
 Simple RSE Expressions